opendp/deployments-registry-ui/pages/background/intro-to-dp.md

 </div>
 <script type="module" src="/assets/js/epsilon-expected-error.js"></script>

-## (ε, δ)-Differential Privacy
+## (ϵ, δ)-Differential Privacy

-(ε, δ)-differential privacy is a mathematical guarantee that extends the concept of pure epsilon-differential privacy by allowing for a small probability of failure, with a second privacy parameter \\(\delta\\).
+(ϵ, δ)-differential privacy is a mathematical guarantee that extends the concept of pure epsilon-differential privacy by allowing for a small probability of failure, with a second privacy parameter \\(\delta\\).
 Just as we described pure DP in our previous section, it also ensures that the outcome of any analysis is nearly the same, regardless of whether any individual's data is present, but further includes a small allowance for a cryptographically small chance of error.

 Formally, the privacy guarantee is now quantified using both \\(\epsilon\\) (epsilon) and also \\(\delta\\) (delta).
 A randomized algorithm \\(M\\) is \\((\epsilon, \delta)\\)-differentially private if for all neighboring datasets \\(D_1\\) and \\(D_2\\) (differing in at most one element), and for all subsets of outputs \\(S \subseteq \text{Range}(M)\\)